i-agrawal/machine-learning/README.md

 The README.md in each folder will explain how each concept works.
 This README will serve as the introduction to machine learning and starts below.

       Imagine trying to write a program to play chess.
-One thing we could do is make it analyze every possible outcome and choose the move with the highest chance of winning.
-Each player has 16 pieces.
+      An easy solution is we have the computer calculate every outcome and choose accordingly.

       After each player makes a move there are 400 different outcomes.
       Okay a computer can handle that easily.
       After each player makes another move there are 72,084 different outcomes.
       Okay still well reachable by a computer.
       After each player makes another move there are more than 9 million outcomes.
       Okay thats a lot, but a computer can still handle that.
       After each player makes another move there are more than 288 billion outcomes.
       Okay so... yeah if thats only four moves I dont think my computer can handle it.

 Each concept comes with an implementation in c and comes with a Makefile.